Siberian Yupik: Whale

 It is thought that during the hunt, only those who have been selected by the spirit of the sea could kill the whale.
 The hunter has to please the killed whale: it must be treated as a guest.
 Just like a polite host does not leave a recently arrived dear guest alone, thus similarly, the killed whale should not be left alone by the host (i.e. by the hunter who has killed it).
 Like a guest, it should not get hurt or feel sad.
 It must be entertained (e.g. by drum music, good foods).
 On the next whale migration (whales migrate twice a year, in spring to the north and in the autumn back), the previously killed whale is sent off back to the sea in the course of a farewell ritual.
 If the killed whale was pleased to (during its being a guest for a half year), then it can be hoped that it will return later, thus the future whale hunts will succeed.

 Celestial concepts

 In a tale, the sky seems to be imagined arching as a vault.
 Celestial bodies form holes in it: beyond this vault, there is an especially light space.

+Religion

+Compared with the Alaskan Native communities in the late nineteenth and early twentieth centuries, Siberian Yupik communities had less contact with Christian missionaries.
+Their religious practices began to change during the early Soviet period after the Russian Revolution of 1917, particularly during the 1920s and 1930s.
+During the 1920s, Protestant missionary interest from Alaska increased, and services were sometimes held on boats or in temporary tents.